Community pools funds to keep Bend woman's beloved swim school afloat - KTVZ

 "It's amazing,” McCool said.
 “Gosh, my families are so fabulous."

-Now, McCool is hoping the now-empty pool with non-floating kickboards and scattered noodles will be replaced by one full of water, splashing kids, fun and love once again by later this year.
+Now, McCool is hoping the now-empty pool with unused kickboards and scattered noodles will be replaced by one full of water, splashing kids, fun and love once again by later this year.

 Comments